 Cons: You almost always need an island to ensure that you have enough workspace.
 This added expense may not suit your budget.
 An island may not suit your cooking style either.
 The work triangle is more spread out in L-shaped kitchens.
 While some homeowners appreciate the space, others will grow tired of walking back and forth between their stove, sink and refrigerator.
 There’s usually more to clean.
 L-shaped kitchens often require more finishing material, and they can carry a higher price tag than galley kitchens and small U-shaped kitchens.

 L-shaped kitchens don’t always need an island.
 For some homeowners, less is more when it comes to cabinetry.
 You can also open up one of the walls in your L-shaped design.

 You can also double up on storage and prep space by designing an L-shaped island.

 A galley kitchen has one pass-through between two sections of cabinetry.
 These sections may be composed of closed walls, partially open walls or an island.

-Pros: Galley kitchens maximize space and make for efficient cooking zones my sources.
+Pros: Galley kitchens maximize space and make for efficient cooking zones.
 Your appliances are organized and easily accessible.
 They offer versatility to homeowners.
 They can be open or closed concept.
 They can take advantage of limited space you may already have or save space when you’re designing a new home.
 Galley kitchens tend to be smaller; you won’t have to spend a fortune on finishing materials like cabinets, countertops and backsplashes, nor will you spend a lot of time cleaning up.
 Cabinetry is fully functional and accessible.